trallnag/ansible-role-asdf/README.md

   description: >-
     Commit reference.
 Can be anything ranging from a branch name, git tag, or a commit id.

+asdf_shell:
+  default: bash
+  type: str
+  required: false
+  choices: ["bash", "fish", "zsh"]
+  description: >-
+    The shell you want asdf to use with.
 ```

 ## Example Playbook